thiet ke web chuan seo

 The Results Are Too Good To Be True

 A recent study analyzed the performance of two communities in Denver, Colorado.
 These two communities both allowed residents to offer short-term rentals through the Pillow platform.
-Pillow makes execution simple, ensures compliance and aids enforcement while layering on a lead generation component leveraging the desire that a segment of the renting population has to offset rent through serving as a short-term host.
+Pillow makes execution simple and aids enforcement while layering on a lead generation component leveraging the desire that a segment of the renting population has to offset rent through serving as a short-term host.

 As of mid-July, the first community, Archer Tower, had been using Pillow just over 17 months and the second community, also a high rise located in Denver, 6 months.
 The results show substantial opportunity to increase revenue and resident satisfaction for both communities.
 In some ways, these results seem almost too good to be true.
 So why are the results so good?